Does Wells Fargo Verify Checks Over the Phone?

 1. Call the Bank That Issued the Check: This method involves reaching out directly to the bank that issued the check.
 You’ll need to provide the same essential information mentioned earlier, including the check number, account number of the check writer, check amount, and check date.

-3. Visit the Bank in Person: If you prefer face-to-face interactions, you can visit the bank in person to verify a check.
-Simply bring the check with you, and the bank’s staff will assist you with the verification process.
+3. Visit the Bank in Person: If you prefer physical interactions, you can visit the bank in person to verify a check.

 What to Do If a Check Is Fraudulent

-Remember that verifying checks helps protect you from various forms of check fraud, including counterfeit checks, NSF checks, and stolen checks.
-You should verify any check you receive from an unfamiliar source or for a significant amount of money, ensuring your financial well-being.
+Now, remember that verifying checks helps protect you from various forms of check fraud, including counterfeit checks, NSF checks, and stolen checks.
+You should verify any check you receive from an unfamiliar source or for a significant amount of money.